 Additionally, even if it does not leak outside of the engine, it can excessively drain into the wrong areas of the engine.
 This can cause problems for the mower such as difficulty starting the engine, a locked up crankshaft, and potential damage.

-However, there are gas-powered lawn mowers that are designed to be able to be stored vertically.
+However, there are gas-powered lawn mowers that can be stored vertically.
 An example of this type of lawn mower is the Toro SmartStow, which is designed to prevent leaks when stored upright.
 The company claims that vertical storage of this mower reduces the storage footprint up to 70 percent.

 There are also electric/battery-powered lawn mowers that can be stored vertically due to their lack of oil and gas.
 The Snapper XD is an example of an electric lawn mower that is capable of vertical storage.